bitrise-io/devcenter/_articles/en/getting-started/connecting-apple-dev-account.md

 4. Select the account you want to use from the dropdown menu.
 5. Test the connection to make sure it works.

-If everything goes well, you should be able to use the connected account's Apple Developer credentials in the app's builds.
+If everything goes well, you should be able to use the connected accounts' Apple Developer credentials in the app's builds.

 <div class="banner">
 <img src="/assets/images/banner-bg-888x170.png" style="border: none;">